kireeti123/skyarclog/advanced-logging/README 2.md

-# SkyArcLog
+# Advanced Logging Framework

-A comprehensive, secure, and high-performance logging framework for Python applications.
+A powerful, flexible, and easy-to-use Python logging framework with support for multiple output formats and cloud integrations.

 ## 🚀 Quick Start